google-research/localmot/README.md

 metrics = localmot.metrics.normalize(total_stats)
 ```

-Example using full horizon range where all sequences have same length and fps:
+Example using the spanning range of horizons where all sequences have same length and fps:

 ```python
 num_frames = 1000